Certificate in Statistics - Post-baccalaureate Undergraduate Certificate

 To be admitted to the program, a student must complete a baccalaureate degree.
 Application materials and further information may be obtained by calling (804) 828-0001 or TDD (804) 828-0100, or by writing to the following address: Virginia Commonwealth University, Department of Statistical Sciences and Operations Research, Post-baccalaureate Certificate in Statistics, P.O.
 Box 843083, Richmond, VA 23284-3083.

-The certificate program in statistics requires completion of a minimum of 32 approved credits at the 200 level or higher in mathematical sciences or related areas.
-A maximum of 14 credits toward certification may be transferred from course work completed before or after receiving a bachelor’s degree.
-At least 18 approved credits must be from courses in statistics and probability at the 300 level or higher and must be taken at VCU.
+The certificate program in statistics requires completion of the mathematics and statistics courses listed below.
+A maximum of 15 credits toward certification may be transferred from course work completed before or after receiving a bachelor’s degree.
+At least 18 approved credits must be from STAT courses at the 300 level or higher and must be taken at VCU.
 No more than six of these 18 credits can be from courses taken before admission to the certificate program.
-The student must achieve a GPA (on courses taken at VCU) of 2.5 or better with no grade below “C.” All requirements for the certificate must be completed within five years of admission to the program.
+The student must achieve a minimum GPA (on courses taken at VCU) of 2.5 with no grade below C. All requirements for the certificate must be completed within five years of admission to the program.

 More information about the Post-baccalaureate certificate in statistics, including a list of required courses, can be found in the VCU Undergraduate bulletin.